$0.00 0

 2. Passive Protection

-Definition: Passive fire protection refers to the design and construction features that are built into the structure of a building to prevent or slow the spread of fire, smoke, and heat.
+Definition: Passive protection refers to the design and construction features that are built into the structure of a building to prevent or slow the spread of fire, smoke, and heat.

 Key Characteristics: